Depth

 She knew it was right.
 She knew everything now.
 She no longer felt the voice around her.
 The voice blended into her own thoughts and memories.
 It was her.

 This wasn't an amphitheater.
 It was a temple.
 Once, they would gather and worship and sacrifice.
 There was always blood and water.
-It was being violated by those who were not worthy.
-They were intruders here.
-They did not sacrifice.

 They would now.